 In Salvador di Bahia, surrounded by forests of palm trees, dunes of white sand that reach even the airport, people smile and have no stress.
-Women, the shubby Bahianas, wear lacy white dresses, colorful turbans and many necklaces in gaudy colors. Τhey are so dressed in the shops to attract tourists, but instead of wearing sandals, they wear white canvas shoes.
+Women, the chubby Bahianas, wear lacy white dresses, colourful turbans and many necklaces in gaudy colours. Τhey are so dressed in the shops to attract tourists, but instead of wearing sandals, they wear white canvas shoes.

 An exotic world, full of contrasts.

-In their songs they sing that the city has 365 churches, one for every day.
-The truth is that there are 160 to 170 and I noticed that people, when they pass in front of a church, they make their cross, they do it continuously because in every corner there is a baroque church.
-In Pelourhino, the oldest district in the city is interesting to stroll though the area is in a decayed condition.
+In their songs, they sing that the city has 365 churches, one for every day.
+The truth is that there are 160 to 170 and I noticed that people when they pass in front of a church, they make their cross, they do it continuously because in every corner there is a baroque church.
+In Pelourhino, the oldest district in the city is interesting to stroll through the area is in a decayed condition.
 Cars climb or descend the narrow streets that are dirty, poor and quite dangerous.
-At the end of an alley you arrive at the monastery of the Carmelitas.
+At the end of an alley, you arrive at the monastery of the Carmelitas.

-After all of the excitment we returned safely back and enjoyed the security of our beautiful hotel having a drink in the pool, surrounded by palm trees.
+After all of the excitement, we returned safely back and enjoyed the security of our beautiful hotel having a drink in the pool, surrounded by palm trees.